MATLAB-Community-Toolboxes-at-INCF/MCT-template/README.md

 community-adapted [MathWorks Toolbox Best Practices](https://github.com/MATLAB-Community-Toolboxes-at-INCF/toolboxdesign).

 (N.B.: The images are included only to illustrate the best practice of adding images to the README.md.)

+## Project creation to-dos

+- [ ] [Add a license](https://github.com/MATLAB-Community-Toolboxes-at-INCF/MCT-template/community/license/new?branch=main).https://choosealicense.com can also guide you to select the most suitable for the project.